yuyatinnefeld/hashicorp-tools/vault/exam/README.md

 - Token Accessors reference to a token which can be used to perform limited actions against the token
 - 4 limited actions of token accessors: lookup token properties, lookup the capabilities of a token, renew the token, revokde the token
 - default TTL in Vault is 768h
+- Batch Token cannot be renewed up to the max TTL

 #### Basic Commands
 ```bash